Anghus Houvouras selects his five most disappointing films of all time…

 It was well documented that Raimi wasn’t thrilled by the studio’s insistence on including Venom as a villain.
 And none of the cast were good enough actors to convince the audience that they were doing the movie for anything other than a paycheck.
 The result was a truly terrible movie that ended up killing Raimi’s take on the franchise.

 Sam Raimi drifted away from big budget blockbusters before taking the on reins for Oz: The Great and Powerful starring James Franco.
-As for Spider-Man, Sony has handed the franchise over to director Marc Webb (500 Days of Summer) with a big budget relaunch - The Amazing Spider-Man - this summer.
+As for Spider-Man, Sony has handed the franchise over to director Marc Webb (500 Days of Summer) with a big budget relaunch in The Amazing Spider-Man.

 The film’s only lasting legacy was the creation of a new expression for creative bankruptcy: Nuking the Fridge.

 Eventually Spielberg admitted to the film’s fatal failings.
 Apparently neither he nor Lucas were discouraged and are planning a fifth installment.
 Based on the development time between the third and the fourth installment, I’m guessing this one will star the reanimated corpse of Harrison Ford.

 1. Star Wars: Episode I – The Phantom Menace